ACDC CHEMICAL LICENCING TRAINING

 - the skills and knowledge to identify and apply and reporting control weeds methods;

 - and spray plans;

 Students will be required to complete the course using the English language, both spoken and written.
 Students who are wishing to seek an ACDC license must have sufficient LL&N skills to read and comprehend chemical labels/MSDS to gain adequate knowledge of the chemicals they will be using, and individual requirements for the target species they will be spraying.

 On successful completion of this course, participants will be issued a ‘Statement of Attainment’ certifying competence of the above units.
 To obtain an ‘ACDC licence’, a person makes application to the Department of Primary Industries (DPI) on the approved form and forwards that to the DPI with a certified copy of the accredited qualification and the appropriate licence fee.

-ACDC training and assessment is conducted at the LT Training Nambour facility.
+ACDC training and assessment is conducted at the LT Training Nambour and Brisbane facility.
 Upon arrangement, training and courses can be conducted on-site at the premises of industry clients providing there are suitable industry training facilities.

 LT Training does not offer RPL for the ACDC course.